pierre-cm/galbe/docs/concepts/hooks.md

 ### context

 The `context` object contains request information and a modifiable `state` property that persists across all hooks and the handler.
-This is useful for sharing data across hooks and handlers.
-More details are available in the [Context](context.md) section.
+This is useful for sharing data between hooks and the handler.
+See the [Context](context.md) section for full details.

 ### next

-The `next` function calls the next hook in the list, or the handler if the current hook is the last one.
-The `next` function should be called at most once.
-If omitted, Galbe will automatically call it at the end of the current hook’s execution.
+The `next` function calls the next hook in the chain, or the handler if the current hook is the last one.
+It should be called at most once.
+If a hook does not call `next` (and does not return a response), Galbe will call it automatically when the hook returns.

 > [!TIP]
-> Hooks are interruptible, meaning they can return a response at any time.
-This is useful for implementing custom logic such as authentication, authorization, and caching.
+> Hooks are **preemptable**: they can return a response at any time to short-circuit the chain.
+This is useful for authentication, authorization, caching, and similar concerns.
 >
 > For more details on response handling, see [Response Types](handler.md#response-types).

 ## Declaring Hooks

-Hooks should be declared before the handler method in the [Route Definition](routes.md#route-definition) as a list of hook functions.
+Hooks are declared before the handler in the [Route Definition](routes.md#defining-routes), as an array of hook functions.

 ```ts
 galbe.get('/foo', [hook1, hook2, ...], ctx => {})
 ```

 Hooks execute in the order they are declared, just before the [Handler](handler.md).
-For a deeper understanding of their execution in the request lifecycle, see the [Lifecycle](https://galbe.dev/documentation/lifecycle) section.
+For more on where hooks fit in the request lifecycle, see the [Lifecycle](https://galbe.dev/documentation/lifecycle) section.

 ### Examples